 - ½ teaspoon vanilla extract

 - 1 teaspoon fresh lemon juice

-- Heat the milk in the microwave in a small bowl for 1 minute 30 seconds.
-Remove from microwave and add slices of butter.
-Stir until butter has melted.
-Pour milk and butter mixture into the bowl of a stand mixer.
-Sprinkle yeast over the surface of the mixture and let it sit for about 5 to 7 minutes or till you see "signs of life".
+- Heat the milk (cold from the refrigerator) in the microwave in a small bowl for 1 minute 30 seconds.
+Remove from the microwave and add the pats of butter.
+Stir until the butter has melted.
+Pour the milk and butter mixture into the bowl of a stand mixer.
+Sprinkle the yeast over the surface of the mixture and let it sit for about 5 to 7 minutes or until you see bubbles on the surface.

-- Remove paddle attachment and switch to the dough hook.
-Add 3 cups of flour and mix till flour is completely incorporated.
-Add just enough of the remaining flour, in 1/2 cup increments, until dough has come together and is holding on to the hook.
+- Remove the paddle attachment and switch to the dough hook.
+Add 3 cups of flour and mix until the flour is completely incorporated.
+Add just enough of the remaining flour, in ½ cup increments, until dough has come together and is holding on to the hook.
 You may not need the entire amount.
 Continue mixing to knead the dough for about 5 or 6 minutes until dough is smooth and elastic.

-- Coat a large mixing bowl with non-stick cooking spray, place the dough in the bowl and turn to coat with oil.
-Cover with a cloth and let rise in a warm place until doubled in volume, about 1 hour.
+- Coat a large mixing bowl with nonstick cooking spray, place the dough in the bowl and turn it over to coat it with oil.
+Cover with plastic wrap or a clean kitchen cloth and let rise in a warm place until doubled in volume, about 1 hour.

-- The next morning, preheat oven to 350 degrees.
-Take the rolls out of the refrigerator, remove the plastic wrap, and let stand at room temperature for 30 minutes.
-Bake the rolls for 25 to 30 minutes or until golden.
+- The next morning, take the rolls out of the refrigerator, remove the plastic wrap, and let them stand at room temperature for 30 minutes.
+Preheat the oven to 350 degrees F. Bake the rolls for 25 to 30 minutes or until golden brown.

-- Meanwhile, combine frosting ingredients in a small mixing bowl with an electric hand mixer until smooth.
-Remove rolls from oven and allow to cool slightly, for 5 to 10 minutes.
-Spread with cream cheese frosting while still warm.
+- Meanwhile, combine the cream cheese frosting ingredients in a small mixing bowl with an electric hand mixer until smooth.
+Remove the rolls from the oven and allow them to cool slightly, for about 5 to 10 minutes.
+Spread with the cream cheese frosting while still warm.